Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Foreign currency.
 Banks can offer students good deals on foreign currency, including 0% on foreign currency transactions.
 If you’re planning to travel abroad while studying this is a great feature to keep an eye out for.

 - Digital services.
-Long gone are the days when you’d have to join a queue at a branch to do most of your banking.
-Spend some time to ensure a bank offers everything you need via its app: payments via Apple Play or Google Play are a must for many people.
+Spend some time to ensure a bank offers everything you need via its app: payments via Apple Play or Google Play are a must for many students to avoid carrying cash.

 - Cash upfront.
-This is a sort of sign-up bonus to lure you in.
-A cash reward can often prove to be better value for money than other benefits, especially if you don’t take advantage of them.
+A cash reward can often prove to be better value for money than other benefits such as discounts.

 - Cashback.
 Many current accounts offer cashback, which accumulates as you spend on your card.
 These small cash boosts, which are calculated as a percentage of your spending, typically get paid back into your account.